KachukwuOkoh/Grip-TSF-DS-ML/README.md

 # Grip-TSF-DS-ML
-All task concerning Data Science and Machine Learning with The Spark Foundation.
+All task concerning Data Science (Analytics) and Machine Learning with The Sparks Foundation.

 The tasks containing the codes are the files starting with TSF_